loighic/loighic.github.io/_pages/macro/pt2/unemployment_1.md

 > **Discouraged workers** are a subset of people marginally attached to the labor force, and also part of the broader group of people not in the labor force.
 They are not classified as *unemployed* because they have not actively searched for work in the last 4 weeks.
 >
-> When asked, \"What is the main reason you were not looking for work during the last 4 weeks,\" these individuals indicate some type of discouragement about their job prospects.
+> When asked, "What is the main reason you were not looking for work during the last 4 weeks," these individuals indicate some type of discouragement about their job prospects.
 Their specific responses vary, but common ones include the following:
 >
 > 1. There are no jobs available, or none for which they would qualify.
 > 2. They have been unable to find work in the past.